 Family and Children

 Cholesbury and Hawridge share an annual Fete on August Bank Holiday Monday.
 The three churches hold Harvest Festivals with Supper and Auction.
-During the year we hold Concerts, Quizzes, Cream teas and Visits to raise funds.
+During the year we hold Concerts, Quizzes, Cream teas and Visits and a Treasure Hunt to raise funds.

 The newly built Churchroom at St Leonards is used for a range of church and village events.
 There is a monthly Tea Party and occasional films; the Toddlers meet regularly and the churchroom is the venue for the Breakfast service and children’s events.
 Occasional Deanery events come to St Leonards and our Rector is based here for church business.